Portland stabbing victims: An army vet and a college graduate

 The victims' families, friends and Portland residents gathered Saturday at a nearby grassy area.
 They shared a few words about their loved ones while others praised their courage.

-A man with 'such a bright future'
+A man with a bright future

 Taliesin Myrddin Namkai Meche will be remembered as a hero by his family and many in Portland.